sUNC-Utilities/docs.sunc.su/docs/Environment/filtergc/TableFilterOptions.md

 ## Notes

-- These filters are **ANDed** together.
-If you use more than one key, a table must satisfy *all* conditions to be returned.
+- These filters work based on narrowing - the more information you provide in the filters, the more accurate the result.
 - If `#!luau Metatable` is used, a raw metatable comparison is performed.

 ## Examples